quicwg/ops-drafts/draft-ietf-quic-manageability.md

 the packet number length, the source connection ID length, and the token length need to be extracted.
-The packet number length is defined by the seventh and eight bits of the header as described in {{Section 17.2 of QUIC-TRANSPORT}}, but is obfuscated as described in {{Section 5.4 of QUIC-TLS}}.
+The packet number length is defined by the seventh and eight bits of the header as described in {{Section 17.2 of QUIC-TRANSPORT}}, but is protected as described in {{Section 5.4 of QUIC-TLS}}.
 The source connection ID length is specified in the byte after the destination connection ID.
 The token length, which follows the source connection ID, is a variable-length integer as specified in {{Section 16 of QUIC-TRANSPORT}}.